-To edit a figured bass indication already entered:
+To edit a figured bass indication already entered use one of the following options:

-Select it, or the note it belongs to and press the same Figured Bass shortcut used to create a new one or
+- Select it, or the note it belongs to and press the same Figured Bass shortcut used to create a new one. - · Double-click it.

-· Double-click it

 The usual text editor box will open with the text converted back to plain characters ('b', '#' and 'h' for accidentals, separate combining suffixes, underscores, etc.) for simpler editing.